hydephp/develop/docs/digging-deeper/navigation.md

 ### `group`

-The `group` option has a slightly different meaning depending on the type of navigation menu.
-For the primary navigation menu, it allows you to group pages together in dropdowns.
-For the sidebar, it allows you to group pages together in the sidebar under a common heading.
+For the primary navigation menu, this groups pages together in dropdowns.
+For the sidebar, it groups pages under a common heading.

 ```yaml
 navigation: